Amit-Chowdhury21/LoRa_Communications/README.md

 - Alarms or visual cues alert users to situations such as abrupt acceleration, sudden stops, or proximity to other vehicles, enhancing overall safety.

-GUI simplifies the configuration and operation of LoRa devices.
+- GUI simplifies the configuration and operation of LoRa devices.
-Integration of GPS information on the GUI, providing real-time location data for each connected node.
+- Integration of GPS information on the GUI, providing real-time location data for each connected node.

-GPS signals are modeled as a combination of a carrier wave and a modulation signal.
+- GPS signals are modeled as a combination of a carrier wave and a modulation signal.

-The carrier wave is transmitted at specific radio frequencies (1575.42 MHz), and the modulation signal contains the information needed for position determination known as Coarse/Acquisition (C/A) code.
+- The carrier wave is transmitted at specific radio frequencies (1575.42 MHz), and the modulation signal contains the information needed for position determination known as Coarse/Acquisition (C/A) code.

-The position of the receiver can be represented by the following mathematical equations:

-Features
+## Features

-Prior Zone: 20 m Radius
+- Prior Zone: 20 m Radius
-Speed and Acceleration
+- Speed and Acceleration

-License Number
+- License Number
-Location Coordinates
+- Location Coordinates
-Distance
+- Distance
-Bearing Angle
+- Bearing Angle

-Waypoint / Info Msg
+- Waypoint / Info Msg

-Warnings
+- Warnings

-   High Speeding
+   High Speeding,
-   Collision Possibility
+   Collision Possibility,
-   Sudden Braking
+   Sudden Braking,
    Wrong Lane Driving

-Future Work
+- Future Work

 Designing efficient Communication Protocols between vehicles.